 Please note that at first, regular weekly sessions are essential.
 If we do not see each other weekly at first, it may be very difficult to learn about you and your difficulties.
 In addition, Weekly sessions provide the fastest relief of symptoms, which is important early in therapy.

-Most adults that I treat struggle with issues that either reoccur or are a consequence of past events.
-I assist my adult patients to identify the connection between past and present circumstances and help them to effectively restructure maladaptive patterns in their life.
+Most adults that we treat struggle with issues that either reoccur or are a consequence of past events.
+We assist our adult patients to identify the connection between past and present circumstances and help them to effectively restructure maladaptive patterns in their life.
 Together, we develop useful strategies to overcome and manage current difficulties and to promote enduring growth and happiness.
-I utilize Integrated Psychotherapy methods a combination of CBT and Psychodynamic Therapies to best support health issues and mental disorders.
+We utilize Integrated Psychotherapy methods a combination of CBT and Psychodynamic Therapies to best support health issues and mental disorders.

-My work with couples focuses on improving communication and resolving individual issues, which might interfere with the partnership's functionality.
-I work with the couple to stimulate growth and happiness while we eliminate those factors that may be sabotaging the relationship.
+Our work with couples focuses on improving communication and resolving individual issues, which might interfere with the partnership's functionality.
+We work with couples to stimulate growth and happiness while we eliminate those factors that may be sabotaging the relationship.

 Psychotherapy is not a quick fix or an easy answer.
 It is a complex and rich process that, over time, can reduce symptoms, provide insight, and improve functioning and quality of life.